DeBortoliWines/republic-src/README.md

 | 5     | `<output-field-type>` | Denotes the field type to give a column of parsed data.
 Options are: currency, date, percentage, number, string.                                                                              |
 | 5     | `<match-string>`      | Denotes for some parse-types the string that must be matched.
 Special Values are: Blank, NotBlank, Any other values are treated as exact matches.                                             |

-## Parsing Strategies

-There are currently three main parsing strategies you may utilise to extract data from a report into a spreadsheet via Republic.

-1. SingleRow.
-NewRowIf.
-2. MultiRow.
-NewMultiRowIf.
-3. AllData.
-AllDataIf.

-Which ever strategy you pick is really the only one you can easily use for that output sheet.
-Using multiple strategies will really confuse the parser!

 ## Parsing Types

 These are instructions that can be given to the parser to help you get the data into the right columns and to strip useless rows of data.